MoEssamKhattab/Amplitude-Modulation-SSB/README.md

 # Single Sideband (SSB) Amplitude Modulation
-A MATLAB code to generate a single side band (SSB) signal using the SSB Hilbert method (phase shift method); implementing the suitable demodulator (Coherent Demodulation) to extract the original message signal from the SSB, either the USB or the LSB.
+A MATLAB code to generate a single sideband (SSB) signal using the SSB Hilbert method (phase shift method); implementing the suitable demodulator (Coherent Demodulation) to extract the original message signal from the SSB, either the USB or the LSB.

 ## Requirements